Qiskit/qiskit-ibm-runtime/docs/faqs/max_execution_time.rst

 exception is raised.

 .. note::
-   As of August 7, 2023, the ``max_execution_time`` value is based on job execution time, which is the time that the QPU complex (including control software, control electronics, QPU, and so on) is engaged in processing the job, instead of wall clock time.
+   As of August 7, 2023, the ``max_execution_time`` value is based on system execution time, which is the time that the QPU complex (including control software, control electronics, QPU, and so on) is engaged in processing the job, instead of wall clock time.